 Respecting the Past

-Sometime around Ramadan in 1873, a woman named Aisha was born in the Sahara to nomadic parents who wandered the desert in search of grazing land for their animals, living in tents and tending to the herds.
-It was a peaceful existence lived in harmony with the world around them, although the arid climate and extreme temperatures could make life challenging.
+Back to 1873 in Ramadan, a woman named Aisha was born in the Sahara.
+Her nomadic parents lived in tents and changed the place, wandering the desert, everytime it was necessary to find grazing land for their animal.
+It was a peaceful existence lived in harmony with the nature around them, although the arid climate and extreme temperatures could make life challenging.

 Aisha was a bright child, learning quickly how to tan hides for clothes and blankets, as well as poultices and medicines from local herbs and plants which earned her a reputation among her people as an herbalist.

-At 15 Aisha married into another nomadic family and quickly settled into her new family life as a cloth-making, nomadic herbalist respected and sought out by many.
+At 15 years old Aisha married and settled into her new family life as a cloth-making, nomadic herbalist respected and sought out by many.
 Of her 22 children, many did not make it into adulthood due to the harsh conditions, but Aisha's strong will and resilience allowed her to live happily and at peace.

 When fighting broke out among the nomads, Aisha became fearful that her precious collection of medicines, herbs and cloth-making equipment would be lost in the tension.
 There was a place where the family pitched their tend regularly - near to the small village of Zaoia where she was already well known for her skills.
 Feeling drawn to this area, Aisha and her family dug an underground room to store all of the families valuable possessions, blocking it with sticks and branches to hide it from prying eyes.